 Indians Reflect on Their Country & the World

-Troubled by Economic Problems, Corruption,
+Troubled by Economic Problems, Corruption, Pakistan and China

 On the eve of an election for the Lok Sabha, India’s national parliament, Indians are disgruntled about the state of their nation, deeply worried about a range of problems facing their society and supportive of new leadership in New Delhi.
 However, despite a faltering economy, they remain fairly upbeat about their personal finances and hopeful about the economic prospects of both India and the next generation.